pareto-xyz/tutela-app/README.md

 # Tutela: an Ethereum and Tornado Cash Anonymity Tool

-The repo contains a Python implementation of [Tutela](http://tutela.xyz), an anonymity tool for Ethereum and Tornado Cash users.
+The repo contains open-source code for [Tutela](http://tutela.xyz), an anonymity tool for Ethereum and Tornado Cash users.

 ## About Tutela

-In response to the [Tornado Cash (TC) Anonymity Research Tools Grant](https://torn.community/t/funded-bounty-anonymity-research-tools/1437), we have built [Tutela v1](http://tutela.xyz), an Ethereum wallet anonymity detection tool, to tell you if your blockchain transactions have revealed anything about your identity.

-What does this mean?
-Well, for example, if you have used multiple Ethereum wallets to send tokens to a single centralized exchange deposit address, you may have revealed that your wallets are owned by the same entity.
+In response to the [Tornado Cash (TC) Anonymity Research Tools Grant](https://torn.community/t/funded-bounty-anonymity-research-tools/1437), we have built [Tutela v1](http://tutela.xyz), an Ethereum wallet anonymity detection tool, to tell you if your blockchain transactions have revealed anything about your identity. *What does this mean?* Well, for example, if you have used multiple Ethereum wallets to send tokens to a single centralized exchange deposit address, you may have revealed that your wallets are owned by the same entity.

 We'd love to get user feedback!
 Tell us what you like, what you don’t and what you think is missing!
 Please leave your feedback in the *Tutela-Product-Feedback* channel of the [Tornado Cash Discord](https://discord.gg/xGDKUbMx).